- About LES

 In 1999, Rachel received her B.S. in Chemistry with a minor in Management (concentrating on Entrepreneurship) from Rensselaer Polytechnic Institute.
 She attended Chicago-Kent College of Law in its Honors Scholars program and received a J.D. with a certificate in Intellectual Property in 2002.
 She is admitted to practice in the states of Connecticut and New York and the USPTO.

 Annemarie Meike is a Business Development Executive having responsibility for commercialization of technologies and management of intellectual property portfolios for energy, environment, sensors, wireless technologies and nanomaterials at LLNL since 2000.
-Named by Intellectual Assets Magazine as one of the World's Leading IP Strategists, she negotiates business partnerships, and coaches and facilitates successful start-up companies, several of which have received prestigious R&D 100 awards.
+Named by Intellectual Assets Magazine as one of the World’s Leading IP Strategists, she negotiates business partnerships, and coaches and facilitates successful start-up companies, several of which have received prestigious R&D 100 awards.
 She also has engaged in business development and technical audits in the former Soviet Union, on behalf of the U.S. Department of Energy and the U.S. State Department.
 Annemarie has been recognized for excellence in technology licensing and the development of working partnerships by Santa Clara University, LLNL and the Federal Laboratory Consortium (FLC).
-Annemarie joined LLNL in 1989 to design, build and manage a multi-disciplinary scientific program predicting the ultra-long term degradation of materials, which she directed for 10 years.
+Annemarie joined LLNL in 1989 to design, build and manage a multi-disciplinary scientific program predicting the ultra-long-term degradation of materials, which she directed for 10 years.
 She was co-founder and organizing chair of the International Alloy Conferences, and sits on an Advisory Board of a National Science Foundation International Materials Institute.
 Annemarie holds a Ph.D. in Geology with an emphasis in Materials from University of California, Berkeley, and a J.D. from Santa Clara University.
 Annemarie has traveled widely, including research as a Senior Fulbright Fellow at Australian National University and teaching secondary school in Sierra Leone, West Africa.
 She has owned and directed two start-up companies, one in the U.S. and one in Australia.
 She is a member of several technical professional societies, and has held key leadership and founding roles in the Licensing Executives Society (LES) USA & Canada and the LES Foundation.
-She currently is Director of its International Graduate Student Business Plan Competition.
+She previously served as Director of the LES Foundation International Graduate Student Business Plan Competition.

 Lesley Millar-Nicholson, has been the Director of MIT Technology Licensing Office (TLO) since July 2016.
 She leads a team of professional staff managing the intellectual assets and technology transfer process for MIT's inventions.
 Located in Kendall Square the TLO is responsible for engagement with faculty, staff and students and for the efficient and effective transfer of IP into the market place to ensure impact in society.
 Working with MIT startup companies, VC's and corporate partners the team manage over 800 inventions a year from the MIT and Lincoln Lab campuses.
 The MIT portfolio includes over 2500 issued US patents, 1,000 active licenses with over 400 yielding revenue.
 The TLO is an integral part of the MIT innovation ecosystem working closely with the Industrial Liaison Program, Office of Sponsored Programs, the Deshpande Center, Sandbox Innovation Fund Program, Venture Mentoring Service, Martin Trust Entrepreneurship Center, MIT Innovation Initiative and many other programs and centers established to harness the amazing innovations from MIT faculty, students and staff.
 Prior to arriving in Cambridge Ms. Millar-Nicholson had served for ten years as Director of the Office of Technology Management (OTM) at the University of Illinois, Urbana/Champaign.
 Ms. Millar-Nicholson is the Immediate Past President of the Board of Governors of Certified Licensing Professionals Inc, (CLP Inc.), an active member of AUTM and the Licensing Executive Society.
 A native of Scotland, Ms. Millar-Nicholson has a B.Ed., M.Ed, MBA and is a Certified Licensing Professional.